Keyword research guide: focus on intent and conversion

 Example transformation: Before: “SEO” (180,000 searches, position #67) After: “SEO specialist small businesses Limburg” (35 searches, position #2) Result: From 0 to 8 leads per month

-Voice search is growing 35% annually in Belgium.
-Our voice search optimization strategy:
+Voice search is growing 35% per year in Belgium.
+Our voice search optimisation strategy:

 Belgian voice patterns we target:

-This strategy generated 43% more local calls for our clients.
+This strategy delivered our clients 43% more local calls.

 The ClickForest ROI calculator for keyword research